Customization APIs

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-Creating a tag requires specifying the text of the tag itself (effectively the name of the tag) with the flow_tag parameter, and also specifying at least one additional tag attribute parameter that will be evaluated for a match with fields in the incoming flow (or with values derived from fields in the flow).
-The following parameters may be passed in a JSON object in the request body:
+To create a tag, specify the tag name using the flow_tag parameter and at least one additional tag attribute parameter for matching with incoming flow fields.
+The following parameters can be included in a JSON object in the request body:

 Parameter Type Description